ZeroPoint095/CargoDash/readme.md

 ```
     ./startup-run_prod.sh
 ```
 &nbsp;&nbsp;&nbsp;3b.
-To run the CargoDash API manually you need to run 3 separate terminals:
+To run the CargoDash API manually you need to run the following in 3 separate terminals:

 Terminal 1:
 ```